inpex/ioBroker.dmxface/README.md

 Create an instance of the adapter.

 ## Adapter configuration
-Adapter configuration:
+Adapter configuration:<br>
-IP address:  Same as used for the DMXfaceXP controller
+IP address:  Same as used for the DMXfaceXP controller<br>
-Port: Same as configured in the network socket 6 or 7 Last DMX channel used: Number of DMX state objects that will be created when the DMXface adapter ist started.
+Port: Same as configured in the network socket 6 or 7<br>
+Last DMX channel used: Number of DMX state objects that will be created when the DMXface adapter ist started.<br>
 Additional channel requests:<br>
 Here you can list addition ports that should be requested cyclic by ioBroker.<br>
 DMXface covers the possibility to process values of DMX channels, AD values of INPORT or BUS ports by a conversion table.
 The request reads the (converted) value of a listed port an forwards it to a state object as floating value.<br>

-Request timing if addition channels are listed (ms): This value specifies the timing within the additional channels are requested one by one.
+Request timing if addition channels are listed (ms): This value specifies the timing within the additional channels are requested one by one.<br>

 ### 1.0.0
 first release